Twelve (novel): Plot summary

-The novel begins with White Mike thinking about his deceased mother and musing about the state of New York in the Winter.
-He then visits the rec center, where Hunter, a friend of his has gotten into a fight with a black basketball player named Nana.
-The fight ends with both covered in copious amounts of each other's blood.
-White Mike and Hunter head to a nearby Goody's, where they discuss college.
+White Mike visits a rec center.
+There, Hunter, a white friend of Mike's has gotten into a fight with black basketball player Nana.
+The fight ends with both covered in each other's blood.
+White Mike and Hunter head to a nearby Goody's and talk.
 White Mike then leaves to make a sale.

-Hunter then leaves and goes home, thinking about the fight with Nana while listening to James Taylor on his discman.
-At home he makes sporadic conversation with his father, who is quite wealthy and a borderline alcoholic.
-Hunter then leaves the apartment and goes for a walk.
+Hunter then goes home.
+There, he makes sporadic conversation with his father, who is quite wealthy and a borderline alcoholic.
+Hunter then goes for a walk.

-The narrative then shifts to Nana, who is going home to his apartment in the Harlem housing projects.
-Before he can get into his building he witnesses a drug deal between two shady characters, a pale white boy and a heavy black man.
-The deal then erupts into violence when the heavy man shoots the pale boy with a gun wrapped in a hand towel.
-Nana tries to escape but is killed as well by the heavy man, who pockets the pale boy's revolver before fleeing the scene.
+Meanwhile, Nana goes to his apartment in the Harlem housing projects.
+Before he can get into his building, he witnesses a drug deal between a pale white boy and Lionel, a heavy black man.
+The deal then erupts into violence when Lionel shoots the pale boy with a gun wrapped in a hand towel.
+Nana tries to escape but is killed as well by Lionel, who pockets the pale boy's revolver before fleeing.

-We then shift to Sara Ludlow, the "hottest girl in school" and her girlfriends as they head to a party.
-They discuss school and their friends.

-White Mike is at the party.
-He sells some pot to Chris, the boy throwing the party, but declines Chris's invitation to come in.
-After wondering how smart Sara Ludlow is, he leaves, musing about how rich everyone is.
+Meanwhile, Sara Ludlow, the "hottest girl in school" and her girlfriends head to a party.
+There, White Mike sells pot to Chris, the 17-year-old boy throwing the party, but declines Chris's invitation to come in.

-We then meet Chris, the boy throwing the party, a 17-year-old boy desperate to lose his virginity.
-There is an overview of the party and we then meet Jessica, a school mate of Sara and Chris who heads to the bathroom to do some cocaine.
-Instead of cocaine she does a drug given to her by a boy.
-The drug is called Twelve.
-She takes some and is overwhelmed by the high that follows.
-She compares it to the first time she read The Gettysburg Address before passing out.
+Chris is desperate to lose his virginity.
+At the party, Jessica, a school mate of Sara and Chris, heads to the bathroom to do cocaine.
+Instead of cocaine she does "Twelve", a drug given to her by a boy.
+She takes some, is overwhelmed by the high that follows and passes out.

-The narrative shifts to Claude, Chris's brother, and Tobias, a male model, taking a trip through China Town.
-They smoke some pot together and then buy bladed weapons at a shop.
-Claude takes home his weapons and arranges them in his closet, all in perfect order like some private shrine.
+Meanwhile, Chris's brother Claude and model Tobias take a trip through China Town.
+They smoke pot together and then buy bladed weapons at a shop.
+Claude takes home his weapons and arranges them in his closet.